SuperOfficeDocs/superoffice-docs/user-guide/en/admin/requests/listpriorities.listpriorities.deletepriority.md

 # Delete priorities

-You cannot delete priorities, but you can set the status of a priority to **Deleted**, to make it unavailable to users and customers.
-To do this:
+You cannot delete priorities, but you can set the status of a priority to **Deleted**, to make it unavailable to users and customers. [!include[To do this](../../includes/to-do-this.md)]

 1. Click the **Requests** button in the navigator.
 2. Select the **Priorities** tab.